LSU presidential candidate Wade Rousse shares vision for LSU if chosen president

 As for problems, he talked about improving the campus's aesthetics.

 "Some of the deferred maintenance that I've read about as you walk across campus becomes more real.
-In terms of the condition of our campus and how we fix the aesthetics to really make this a world-class institution."
-Rousse.
+In terms of the condition of our campus and how we fix the aesthetics to really make this a world-class institution," Rousse said.

 The LSU Board of Supervisors is scheduled to review the candidates and choose either Rousse, Dalton, or Robbins as the next president on Tuesday.
 The board meeting will start at 9 a.m.